IBMDevConnect/OpenShift-World-Tour/openshift-labs/Red Hat OpenShift on IBM Cloud - Part 1/README.md

 ![OCP login page](images/pic1.png)

 This will open the web console on your browser.
-Check with your lab instructor to provide you a work environment.

 ## 3. Creating a Project

 OpenShift is often referred to as a container application platform in that it is a platform designed for the development and deployment of applications in containers.

-To group your application, we use projects.
+To group your application, we use **projects**.
 The reason for having a project to contain your application is to allow for controlled access and quotas for developers or teams.

 More technically, it's a visualization of the Kubernetes namespace based on the developer access controls.

 Click the blue Create Project button.